nephros/xdg-desktop-portal-amber/doc/SailfishOS_Iface_Table.md

 **Notes:**
 Permission store is similar to SailfishOS MDM policy framework.
+There is a GVDB based implementation available from the Flatpak portal.
+Eventually a native variant should be designed.

 ### Should be provided:
 | Backend Name      | Description                     | SFOS capability | SFOS interface | est. complexity | Usefulness | Amber implementation status    |